Azure-Samples/data-virtualization/README.md

   * Select Collections
   * Select the root collection or the collection where your dataset resides.
   * Select the Role assignments tab.
-  * Assign the 'Data Curator' role to the SP created above to access various data planes in Azure Purview:
+  * Assign the `Data Curator` role to the SP created above

 ### Specific steps for Scenario 1: External Table from storage